jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 ![image](https://github.com/user-attachments/assets/8ccab98f-94b0-49ef-84a6-9f478c1db49f)

 25. Remember one behavior of a web server once a correct credential is passed at a login page.
-The user shall gets redirected right?
+The user shall gets redirected to the dashboard page right?
 Hence we just need to filter activity from the threat actor's IP and filter for response code **302**.

 ![image](https://github.com/user-attachments/assets/90753336-2135-471b-b33b-3fb3d28394c3)